Eddahkarambu/FullStack-APP/README.md

 Todo App

 ### Description
-Todo App is an app that allows users to add, edit and delete tasks they want to work on, also mark taska as complete without deleting them.
+Todo App is an app that allows users to add, edit and delete tasks they want to work on, also marks tasks as complete without deleting them.

 ## setup/installation Requirements